| Just a few days ago-last June 19th -the New Argentina celebrated the

 Province; Tourism hotels in Chapadmalal; Hotel Puente del Inca, Villa

 Eva Perón, Mendoza; Hotels and Cottages in Embalse Río Tercero, Córdoba.
+Works that are under

 construction and will be inaugurated soon: "University City"